RenderKit/ospray/README.md

 <img src="https://ospray.github.io/images/material_CarPaint.jpg" alt="Rendering of a pearlescent CarPaint material." width="60.0%" /><figcaption>Rendering of a pearlescent CarPaint material.</figcaption>
 </figure>

 #### Metal

 The [path tracer](#path-tracer) offers a physical metal, supporting changing roughness and realistic color shifts at edges.
-To create a Metal material pass the type string “`Metal`” to `ospNewMaterial2`.
+To create a Metal material pass the type string “`Metal`” to `ospNewMaterial`.
 Its parameters are

 <table style="width:97%;">